 In a lease or PPA, you sign a contract with a company, which allows them to install panels on your roof.
 This usually requires a small down payment, sometimes even none at all.
 In return, you enjoy lower utility bills for the lifetime of the agreement (often 20 years).

 However, the panels are not given to you free, because you do not own them — or any other part of the system installed on your home for that matter.
 The leasing or PPA company does, thus they receive any tax credits or financial incentives that come with the system.
 The company is also responsible for all repair and maintenance of the system during the life of the contract — added peace of mind for you.
 If you’re unable to shell out the up-front costs of installing a solar system on your home, a lease or PPA might be a good deal, and will likely save you money.
-Just make sure you understand contract before you sign.
+Just make sure you understand the contract before you sign.

-If you’re willing to do the research and are a true do-it-yourselfer (in other words, you enjoy fixing stuff, problem-solving, don’t need a warranty, and you can tolerate uncertainty about how long equipment will last), then there are several ways you get the absolute best deal on solar panels in order to reduce your impact on the planet — and your project’s impact on your wallet.
+If you’re willing to do the research and are a true do-it-yourselfer (in other words, you enjoy fixing stuff, problem-solving, don’t need a warranty, and you can tolerate uncertainty about how long equipment will last), then there are several ways you can get the absolute best deal on solar panels in order to reduce your impact on the planet and your project’s impact on your wallet.

 1Cruise the classified ads